rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5a-jenkins.md

 			  kube-linter lint chart/  --"${default_option}" --include "${includelist}"
 			'''
     ```
-    _We use a set of restricted set of checks but as you see in the beginning with `kube-linter checks list` command, there are more checks you can include_
+    _We use a restricted set of checks but as you see in the beginning with `kube-linter checks list` command, there are more checks you can include._

 2. Check our changes into git.
     ```bash